UKHO/tfmodule-alz-keyvault-compliant/README.md

 - For Managed Identities: Find in the managed identity resource → Properties → Principal ID
 - Secrets should **not** be managed in Terraform to avoid state file exposure

+## Module Features

+✅ **Modern Terraform Module** - No internal provider configurations, fully compatible with:
+- `depends_on` - Control module dependencies
+- `count` - Create multiple instances conditionally
+- `for_each` - Create multiple instances from a map or set

+✅ **Multi-Provider Support** - Accepts provider configurations from caller for flexible multi-subscription deployments

 ## Requirements

 | Name | Version |